aidev0410/Express-Typescript-Template/README.md

 # Express Typescript Template

-Build a simple backend template using express and typescript.
+A template to build a backend project using Express and Typescript.

 ## Tasks